matklad/abont/README.md

 It seems that the sweet spot is to straddle to levels --- have _both_ composability across processes and extensibility within the process.
-Vim, Emacs, and shell all have a scripting engine, and affordances for outsorting work to external processes.
+Vim, Emacs, and shell all have a scripting engine, and affordances for outsourcing the work to external processes.

-Where Emacs falls short, I think, is in not exposing Emacs date model to ,external world.
+Where Emacs falls short, I think, is in not exposing Emacs date model to the external world.
 As far as I know, there's no easy way to implement Magit as a separate process.

 So, one specific technical goal of Abont is to introduce an IPC protocol to expose a **set of attributed text buffers** across the process boundary.